gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **Beta 1.8 Prerelease 1-1**
 - Updating a furnace into a lit furnace which will update a piston and then pushing the furnace will displace it's block entity.
 This allows for furnace block entity in any block in the game that normally has a block entity

+**Beta 1.9 Prerelease 2 (MOD)**
+> [!Note]
+> This version uses a mod to assign a block id to a cauldron in order to access the original brewing system.
+The beta 1.9 pre2 cauldron mod can be downloaded from resources.
+The zip file can then be extracted, and the folder titled "enable" can be zipped.
+This enabled zip can then be added to a b1.9-pre2 instance in multimc by going to edit instance and add to minecraft.jar.
+You can find this mod in the "Mods & Extra Files" folder
+- The cauldron currently uses the id of an enchantment table and the block data of a brewing stand.
+This means that updating out of this version will convert the cauldron to an enchantment table with the block data of a brewing stand